produdez/sparkimental/docs/spark-cluster-setup.md

     bash Anaconda3-2022.10-Linux-x86_64.sh
     ```

-    If shown with option “
+    If shown with option below ⇒ accept it

     ```bash
     Do you wish the installer to initialize Anaconda3